Members can click here to download an ad-free version of this talk!

 Hierarchy of Controls Safety Talk

-There are multiple safeguards to control any one hazard.
+There are multiple safeguards to control any single hazard.
 Each level of these safeguards serves to protect employees.
 Some safeguards or controls are more effective than others.
 The hierarchy of controls outlines the controls used to mitigate a hazard from most effective to least effective.

 Hierarchy of Controls Example

 To better understand the hierarchy of controls, we will provide a real-world example.
 The example: A painter will apply a paint with a high level of VOCs to a metal surface in a factory.

 Elimination: Eliminate the hazard.
 Paint example: The process can be outsourced or completed by an automated process to take the painter out of the situation.

 Substitution: Substitute a more hazardous process or chemical with a less hazardous one.
 Paint example: Use paint with a lower VOC content to protect the painter.
 There is almost always a less hazardous option when dealing with chemicals.

 Engineering: Engineer out hazards.
 For example- equipment guards, physical barriers, isolation, ventilation systems, etc., are examples are engineering controls.
 Paint example: Apply the paint in a paint booth with a proper ventilation system.
 This will help protect the painter as well as other employees in the factory.

 Administrative: Administrative controls are things such as job training, job rotation, breaks, company policies, etc. Paint example: Train the painter to safely complete the task.
 Another example- use job rotations or breaks to limit the painter’s exposure to the paint.

 We should always strive to eliminate as many hazards as possible.
 If elimination is not possible, then other controls lower on the hierarchy should be implemented to protect employees.
 PPE is always a last resort and should never be looked at as a primary control for a hazard.
 The more safeguards in place for a hazard, the least likely an incident will occur.
 Always verify controls are in place and never just assume that they are.